Do I really need bonds in my portfolio?

 We have been hurt by bonds recently, and they didn’t live up to their “safe” reputation.
 That happens now and again, and funds are flowing away from bonds, hopefully into cash, since cash is paying something again.
 And to me, the ten-year T bill looks pointless: if interest rates rise, you should have gone short-term, and if they fall, you should have been in a bond fund.

-But don’t forget the point of bonds is to protect you from a large loss in your portfolio’s value.
-You might be down 15-20% as long as you are a common-sense investor, not the 30-40% decrease we might need to see before bonds show their true value in a diversified portfolio.
+But don’t forget that bonds protect you from a large loss in your portfolio’s value.
+As long as you are a common-sense investor, you might be down 15-20%, not the 30-40% decrease we might need to see before bonds show their true value in a diversified portfolio.

 The essential part of investing (aside from just doing it) is not to sell low.
 When the market tanks and you panic, you lose the game of investing.